Certifications and Hiring RequirementsLearn more about our Certifications and Hiring Requirements

 - Bachelor's degree (B.A./ B.S.) from an accredited college or university required.
 Master’s Degree is preferred but not required.

-- Must have a valid Texas Teacher Certification or be enrolled in an Uplift designated certification course.
+- Must have a valid Texas Teacher Certification or be enrolled in a Texas alternative certification program.

 - Teachers of record must be “Highly Qualified,” as defined by No Child Left Behind Act (Federal Law).